dsaul/DispatchPulse-CE/docs/source/index.rst

 * On-Call Responder

-This release is a open source version of Dispatch Pulse that anyone can use for their own use according to the [License](https://github.com/dsaul/DispatchPulse-CE/blob/master/LICENSE.txt).
+This release is a open source version of Dispatch Pulse that anyone can use for their own use according to the `License <https://github.com/dsaul/DispatchPulse-CE/blob/master/LICENSE.txt>`_.
 You may not resell this software as a managed or hosted service without opening up all associated code as well.

-Check out the :doc:`usage` on how to use DispatchPulse-CE, as well as :doc:`installation` on how to get this software suite up and runnings.
+Check out the :doc:`usage` on how to use DispatchPulse-CE, as well as :doc:`installation` on how to get this software suite up and running.

 .. note::